 - Just like its predecessor, the shoe features the Receptor technology that mirrors human motion.
 The innovators from Ecco came up with this creation while studying the natural foot movement and its nerve receptors.
 The result is a set of components that provides smoother energy transition and striding.

 The Ecco’s Xpedition III Mid GTX caters to both genders.
-It is offered in standard width and a selection of lengths.
-It fairly runs true to size.
 The traditional lace-up closure delivers a snug and customized fit.
 Built on a roomy last, this footgear grants hiking comfort.

 The Xpedition III Mid GTX hiking boot is made with a durable rubber sole that has deep treads.
 This shoe is designed with the dual axis flex channels that replicate the natural bare foot’s flex pattern to allow ease of flexion and provide additional strength during the push-off phase.
 For steadiness and balance, the heel area is made with the Earth sensoring unit and 20° angle of attack to facilitate the sensing of the ground. it allows the brain to receive vital information from the foot’s nerve receptors.